Seven characteristics: The acquisition of a condominium unit

 - Payment of income taxes of the seller, and

-- Preparation of a reasonable documentation for the whole transaction which facilitates the later resale of the condo unit.
+- Preparation of reasonable documentation for the whole transaction which facilitates the later resale of the condo unit.

 #7.
 The Investment Visa opportunity: With a purchase price of THB 10 million or more, the buyer should consider applying for an Investment Visa under Thailand’s Immigration Act.

-Professional service offer for condominium projects from Bangkok
+Professional service offer for foreign condominium buyers

 Further information and explanations of the law firm’s condominium support services are described at “Professional services for foreign condominium investors and sophisticated condo developments“.